 If pattern is an object R whose [[Class]] property is "RegExp" and flags is undefined, then let P be the pattern used to construct R and let F be the flags used to construct R. If pattern is an object R whose [[Class]] property is "RegExp" and flags is not undefined, then throw a TypeError exception.
-Otherwise, let P be the empty string if pattern is undefined and ToString(pattern) otherwise, and let F be the empty string if pattern and ToString(pattern) otherwise.
+Otherwise, let P be the empty string if pattern is undefined and ToString(pattern) otherwise, and let F be the empty string if flags is undefined and ToString(flags) otherwise.